zeling595/tp/docs/UserGuide.md

 * checkOut 2103 checks out the guest who stays in room 2103.

+### Filtering hotel rooms: `filterRoom`
+Filters the hotel rooms with some optional filters.

+Format: `filterRoom sd/START_DATE ed/END_DATE [typ/ROOM_TYPE]`

+* Both `START_DATE` and `END_DATE` have to be provided to list all the hotel rooms that are available within those dates.
+* Dates have to be in the format `YYYY-MM-DD`
+* An optional `ROOM_TYPE` can be provided to filter the list based on the hotel room’s type.
+Only 1, 2, and 3 are accepted as parameters.
+1 indicates Single Rooms, 2 indicates Double Rooms, 3 indicates Suite Rooms.

+Examples:
+* `filterRoom sd/2020-09-14 ed/2020-09-17` filters all the hotel rooms which are available from Sept 14 2020 to Sept 17 2020.
+* `filterRoom sd/2020-11-09 ed/2020-11-15 typ/2` filters all double rooms which are available from Nov 9 2020 to Nov 15 2020.

 ### Listing hotel rooms: `listRoom`
-Lists the hotel rooms with some optional filters.

-Format: `listRoom [sd/START_DATE] [ed/END_DATE] [rt/ROOM_TYPE]`

-* Lists all the hotel rooms if none of the arguments are provided.
-* Both START_DATE and END_DATE have to be provided to list all the hotel rooms that are available from the START_DATE to END_DATE.
-* Dates have to be in the format YYYY-MM-DD
-* An optional ROOM_TYPE can be provided to filter the list based on the hotel room’s type.

-Examples:
-* listRoom sd/2020-09-14 ed/2020-09-17 lists all the hotel rooms which are available from Sept 14 2020 to Sept 17 2020.
-* listRoom rt/single lists all the hotel rooms of single type.
+Shows a list of all rooms in the room book.

+Format: `listRoom`

 ### Listing bookings: `listBooking`
 Lists the bookings with some optional filters.